ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Who Should Choose Algae DHA/EPA vs Fish Oil TG?

-Choose Algae DHA/EPA if: bioavailability is a priority, you are focused on supporting cardiovascular function, or you want the form with the strongest formulary evidence.
+Choose Algae DHA/EPA if: bioavailability is a priority, you are focused on supporting Cardiovascular function, or you want the form with the strongest formulary evidence.

 Speak with your healthcare provider for personalized guidance.
 The best Omega-3 form for you depends on your individual health goals, existing nutrient status, and the dose your provider recommends.